wso2/docs-is/en/docs/key-concepts/access-control-and-entitlement-management.md

 ### XACML policy language structure and syntax

-In order to render an authorization decision , it is possible to combine the two separate policies to form the single policy applicable to the request.
+In order to render an authorization decision, it is possible to combine the two separate policies to form the single policy applicable to the request.